 Broken NYC Muni-Meters proved to be Joe’s downfall.
-Especially when he was running late for an important business meeting.
-And, he didn’t have the time to look for another parking space.
+Especially when he was running late for an important business meeting, and didn’t have the time to look for another parking space.

 Sadly, when Joe returned to his “free” space, he found a bright orange parking ticket under his wiper.

-“I thought I was allowed to park for free at a brokien NYC Muni-Meter,” Joe said outloud to no one in particular.
+“I thought I was allowed to park for free at a broken NYC Muni-Meter,” Joe said out loud to no one in particular.

-Not so fast Joe.
-There’s much more to parking for free then just parking.
+Not so fast, Joe.
+There’s much more to parking for free than just parking.

-For purposes of this section, “muni-meter” shall mean an electronic parking meter that dispenses timed receipts that must be displayed in a conspicuous place on a vehicle’s dashboard.
+For the purposes of this subdivision, “muni-meter” shall mean an electronic parking meter that dispenses timed receipts that must be displayed in a conspicuous place on a vehicle’s dashboard.